 The Algemeiner, a global news destination published online and in print, serves as a strong, independent media voice covering the Jewish people and Israel.
-During Israeli Prime Minister Netanyahu's October, 2014 visit to the United States, it was the only newspaper to interview the premier.
+During Israeli Prime Minister Netanyahu's visit to the United States in October of 2014, it was the only newspaper to interview the premier.

-The Algemeiner's stories are regularly quoted in leading publications including The New York Times, The Wall Street Journal, The Daily Mail, The Telegraph, USA Today, Newsweek, The Washington Post and others.
+The Algemeiner's stories are regularly quoted in leading publications including The New York Times, The Wall Street Journal, The Telegraph, The Washington Post and others.

 The Algemeiner has achieved #1 ranking on the Technorati 'World Authority' index and was referred to as "the fastest growing Jewish newspaper in America" by CNBC.

-The paper's advisory board is led by Wiesel and celebrities including Melissa Rivers, Tony Orlando, Harvey Weinstein, Ivanka Trump and Dr. Ruth Westheimer have headlined its fundraising events alongside diplomatic, political and industry leaders.
+The paper's advisory board was led by Wiesel until his passing in 2016.
+Celebrities including Melissa Rivers, Tony Orlando, Harvey Weinstein, Ivanka Trump and Rupert Murdoch have headlined its fundraising events, alongside diplomatic, political and industry leaders.

-The Algemeiner hosts over 1000 bloggers on its site, the largest such community in the U.S. Famous contributors include Alan Dershowitz, Irwin Cotler, John Bolton, Bernard-Henri Levy, Martin Peretz and Ed Royce among others.
+The Algemeiner hosts over 1,300 bloggers on its site, the largest such community in the US.
+Well known contributors include Alan Dershowitz, Irwin Cotler, John Bolton, Bernard-Henri Levy, Martin Peretz and Ed Royce among others.
 The publication has been described as the Jewish Huffington Post.

 The Algemeiner's editor-in-chief, Dovid Efune, is a popular public speaker and is regularly interviewed on major TV channels including CBS, CNN, CNBC, and Fox News.